miayam/learn-css/008 Layout/README.md

 ## Manipulate The Element's Position
 We can get an element out of its flow.
 What does that mean?

-Well, normally, an element either sits next to each other (left to right) or stacks on each other (top to bottom) as it's written but somehow you want to make the second `<div>` sticks on top as you scroll down or make the `<header>` always in the same position despite the user's scroll position.
+Well, normally, an element either sits next to each other (left to right) or stacks on top of each other (top to bottom) as it's written but somehow you want to make the second `<div>` sticks on top as you scroll down or make the `<header>` always in the same position despite the user's scroll position.
 How?
 Worry not!
 We have `position` property.